lyrall/lyrall.github.io/psuite/bpl-guide.md

 ### Show File Extensions

 By default, Windows' File Explorer does not display file extensions.
-To enable this:
+To enable this (and please do):

 1. Open File Explorer.
 2. Click the ```View``` tab at the top.
 3. Check the box next to ```Show file extensions```.

+## Executable Files

+An exactuable is an app file that runs on computers.
+Executables have a ```.exe``` file extension.
+Be wary of these files when pirating.
+If you intended to download a video or audio clip, and instead get a file with ```.exe``` at the end, DELETE IT.
+Unless it's the product of a mistake you made, it is almost certainly a virus.
+Never run executables that you don't trust.
+In general, if you dont recognize a file extension, look it up to make sure it is the media type you intended to download.
+For example, video files will almost always have ```.mp4``` and ```.mkv``` file extensions, NEVER ```.exe```.

 ## Zip Folders